MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdesktopalertwndbutton-class.md

 |`CMFCDesktopAlertWndButton::m_bIsCloseButton`|A Boolean value that specifies whether the button closes the alert dialog box.|

 ### Remarks
- By default, the constructor sets the `m_bIsCaptionButton` and `m_bIsCloseButton` data members to `FALSE`.
-The parent `CMFCDesktopAlertDialog` object sets `m_bIsCaptionButton` to `TRUE` if the button is positioned in the caption area of the alert dialog box.
-The `CMFCDesktopAlertDialog` class creates a `CMFCDesktopAlertWndButton` object that serves as the button that closes the alert dialog box and sets `m_bIsCloseButton` to `TRUE`.
+ By default, the constructor sets the `m_bIsCaptionButton` and `m_bIsCloseButton` data members to FALSE.
+The parent `CMFCDesktopAlertDialog` object sets `m_bIsCaptionButton` to TRUE if the button is positioned in the caption area of the alert dialog box.
+The `CMFCDesktopAlertDialog` class creates a `CMFCDesktopAlertWndButton` object that serves as the button that closes the alert dialog box and sets `m_bIsCloseButton` to TRUE.

  Add `CMFCDesktopAlertWndButton` objects to a `CMFCDesktopAlertDialog` object as you would add any button.
 For more information about `CMFCDesktopAlertDialog`, see [CMFCDesktopAlertDialog Class](../../mfc/reference/cmfcdesktopalertdialog-class.md).